biotz/academy/docs/Examples/MQTTX/Message.md

 </div>

-The topic should look something like this
+The topic should look something like this:
 ```
 biotz/1/0/805c2316-81c9-4cdd-aca5-c09eb2a79f35/09bdb2bc-991b-4c35-8a91-df1f6fe71f4d/publish/data/temp_lumin
 ```

-To send the message, first you will have to know the format in which you will have to send the message, for that you will have to go back to data ingestion flow and select the device type you are using and look at its attributes.
+To send the message, first you will have to know the format in which you will have to send the message, for that you will have to go back to **data ingestion flow** and select the **device type** you are using This will bring you to a tab that will display the attributes:

 <div class="tutorial-image-container">
 ![Message](../img/attributes.png)
 </div>
 After looking at the attributes, you have to write the correct JSON payload between the braces.
-The message would be something like this.
+The message would look something like this.
+Depending on the attributes you need to use.

 <div class="tutorial-image-container">
 ![Message](../img/2-message.png)
 </div>